 Connect with people!
 Ask the ACs in the next bay what glass they’re prepping.
 Take time to understand the grips’ car rig.
 Feign interest in your DP’s strong opinions on espresso.
 Given the right time and place, most people are friendly and open.

 Teamwork makes the dreamwork.
-Sound will appreciate you offering them boom marks; they’re used to being ignored and then scapegoated.
+Sound will appreciate you offering them boom marks.
 VFX techs have lots of ways for ACs to make post less hellish.
 Departments like Makeup, Props and Hair will often get their video village cut and need to peek at a monitor that isn’t theirs.
 Are all of these things our job?
 Not strictly.
 But you’ll thank yourself when Electric runs you power without being asked, and Transpo parks your truck close to set.

 Anonymous Callouts